CyrilSharma/Blog/content/article/typst.typ

   Inline Mode - $integral_(1)^(infinity) 1/r^2 dif r =  -1/r bar.v_(1)^(infinity) = 1$
 ]

 We can do aligned math using the \& syntax.
-Wow, didn't eve
+Wow, didn't even have to modify the html export!
 $
   a + b &= c, \
   d &= e + f + g, \